rear/rear.github.com/documentation/usecases.md

 When prompted, use FDR/Upstream Director to initiate a restore of the entire `/` filesystem to the `/mnt/local/` directory on the target system.

-When the restore is complete, return to your disaster recovery hardware and hit <enter>.
+When the restore is complete, return to your disaster recovery hardware and hit Enter.

 Wait for ReaR to complete, and then reboot into your restored system.